-Roof Repair or Replacement – For a Healthy and Worry-Free Roof
+Roof Repair or Replacement – How to Choose For a Healthy and Worry-Free Roof

-WHAT DO I NEED TO KNOW WHEN DECIDING TO EITHER REPAIR OR TO REPLACE MY ROOF?
+WHAT DO I NEED TO KNOW WHEN DECIDING BETWEEN ROOF REPAIR OR ROOF REPLACEMENT?

-Whether to entirely replace a roof or to simply repair it, can be one of the most agonizing decisions that a homeowner can make with regard to their home.
-Some homeowners will neglect any necessary maintenance and repairs on a roof until there is evidence of either interior water damage or exterior dry-rot damage caused by roof leakage.
-Other homeowners will demand a roof replacement even though the useful life of the roof can be extended after repairs have been made to it.
+Whether to totally replace a roof or just repair it might be one of the most difficult decisions a homeowner may face when it comes to their house.
+Some homeowners will postpone any necessary maintenance and repairs on their roofs until there is evidence of interior water damage or external dry-rot deterioration caused by roof leaks.
+Other homeowners will demand a new roof even if the life expectancy of the existing roof can be extended after remedying its condition.

 WHAT IS THE AGE OF THE CURRENT ROOFING MATERIAL?

-The manufacturer’s life of their product is only a barometer and should not be considered as an exact science, because many roofs will exceed and go beyond their estimated life with some maintenance and repairs.
-The following are some examples, in general, of the estimated life of certain roofing materials:
+The manufacturer’s life of their product is only a barometer and should not be considered an exact science, because many roofs will exceed and go beyond their estimated life with some maintenance and repairs.
+The following are some examples, in general:

 - 3-Tab Composition (20 Years)